Amazon Store Credit Card Review

 Card rates and fees

-If you make a purchase that doesn’t qualify for 0% financing, you’ll pay a regular variable annual percentage rate of 26.24%.
+If you make a purchase that doesn’t qualify for 0% financing, you’ll pay a regular variable annual percentage rate.
 A variable rate means your APR can go up or down over time.
 The minimum interest charge is $1.50.

 This card doesn’t allow balance transfers or cash advances so there are no fees for that.
 The only other cost is a $35 late fee if you make a payment past the due date.